 Challenge

-The Baltimore Metropolitan Council recognized that local public works and transportation departments across the region are already experiencing impacts from a changing climate—including increased maintenance, damage to infrastructure, operational impacts, and rising costs.
+The Baltimore Metropolitan Council recognized that local public works and transportation departments across the region are already experiencing impacts from extreme weather—including increased maintenance, damage to infrastructure, operational impacts, and rising costs.
 At the same time, local governments can feel overwhelmed by the challenge of adapting to these changes, and not know where or how to start.

 For example, as the chart below shows, the number of hot days in the Baltimore region will increase significantly toward the end of the century.
 Extreme heat can cause roads to buckle, rails to expand, and other serious impacts to local infrastructure.